Brandon Ly

-Brandon Michael Ly (born 7 December 2005) is an Irish professional footballer who plays as a midfielder for Cong An Hanoi.
+Brandon Michael Ly (born 7 December 2005) is an Irish professional footballer who plays as a midfielder for V.League 2 club Xuan Thien Phu Tho, on loan from Cong An Hanoi.

 Early life

 Ly was born on 7 December 2005 in Longford, Ireland, to an Irish mother and a Hoa ethnic Vietnamese father.

 Career

 As a youth player, Ly joined the youth academy of English side Sheffield United.
 During the summer of 2023, he was sent on loan to English 7th tier side Hyde United.

-After being released by the Burnley youth academy, he moved to Vietnam, signing for V.League 1 side Cong An Hanoi ahead of the 2025–26 season.
+After leaving the Burnley youth academy, he moved to Vietnam, signing for V.League 1 side Cong An Hanoi ahead of the 2025–26 season.

+In August 2026, Ly was loaned to V.League 2 club Xuan Thien Phu Tho.

 Style of play

 Ly plays as a midfielder and is right-footed.
 Vietnamese newspaper People's Army Newspaper wrote in 2025 that "[his] position is defensive midfielder, where he shows his ability to win the ball back, control the tempo of the game and has outstanding physical strength.
 In addition, his versatility allows him to play well in the central midfield or right-back positions".